 Be an example

-I know it sounds trite.
-And I know it probably doesn’t even seem fair.
-But the simple truth is that our kids follow our example.
+Our kids follow our example.
 They’ve done it since they were babies, and they’ll continue doing it into adulthood.

 The research on the importance of parental involvement and monitoring is clear: when you stay involved and show you’re monitoring things, your teens will be more likely to stick with your expectations.

-Our involvement with our kids needs to be maintained the right way though – and this is where we come full circle.
+Our involvement with our teenagers needs to be maintained the right way though – and this is where we come full circle.
 The quality of our relationship matters.
 Kids do best when they have parents who are strict and firm in their expectations, but who are also warm and understanding.

 There is an abundance of evidence to support the argument that delaying our kids’ consumption of alcohol for as long as possible is best for them.
 And research shows that the majority of Australian parents are working at doing just that.
 By maintaining high expectations, setting a wise example, and keeping our relationship strong, it is more likely that our children will delay their alcohol experiences longer, and drink less when they do drink.